Philippi, West Virginia: Civil War

 Philippi was the scene of the first land battle of the American Civil War, on June 3, 1861.
 The battle was promptly lampooned as the "Philippi Races" because of the hurried retreat by the Confederate troops encamped in the town.
 (The battle is reenacted every June during the town's 'Blue and Gray Reunion.')

 At daylight on June 3, two columns of Union forces under the command of Col. Benjamin Franklin Kelley and Col. Ebenezer Dumont, with perhaps 3,000 men, arrived from Grafton and attacked about 800 poorly armed Confederate recruits under the command of Col. George A. Porterfield.
 The Union troops had marched all night through a heavy rain storm to arrive just before daylight.
 The surprise attack — from the heights of "Battle Hill" to the northwest — awakened the sleeping Confederates.
 After firing a few shots at the advancing Union troops, the Southerners broke lines and began running frantically to the south, some still in their bed clothes.

-The Union victory in a relatively bloodless battle propelled the young Major General George B. McClellan into the national spotlight, and he was soon be given command of all Union armies.
+The Union victory in a relatively bloodless battle propelled the young Major General George B. McClellan into the national spotlight, and he was soon given command of all Union armies.
 The battle also inspired more vocal protests in the Western part of Virginia against secession.
 A few days later in Wheeling, the Wheeling Convention nullified the Virginia ordinance of secession and named Francis H. Pierpont governor.
 These events eventually resulted in the separate statehood of West Virginia.